randomparkingfine/mm-zones/readme.md

 ## Contribute?!?!?!?

-Check the contributing page for info on that.
+Check the [contributing guide](https://gitlab.com/shockrahwow/mm-zones/blob/master/CONTRIBUTING.md) for info on that.
 :\^)